-Textbooks may be sold to the Bookstores during final exams at the end of each term.
-Book buy-back is conducted during regular business hours and in accordance with the following policy.
+Textbooks may be sold back to the Bookstores during final exams at the end of each term.
+Book buy-back is conducted during regular business hours and in accordance with the following policy:

-- 1. Students must provide their student identification number, current schedule, or driver license. - 2.
+- 1. Students must provide their student number, current schedule, or driver's license. - 2.
 Not all titles are eligible for buy-back in the Bookstores.
-The Bookstores will only purchase current Wallace Community College titles.
-The quantity and current titles to be purchased will be available to students a week prior to final exams. - 3.
-Normal markings and underlining are expected; however, books with excessive markings, water stains, broken bindings, loose pages, heavy soiling, etc. will not be purchased. - 4.
+The Bookstores will only purchase current Wallace Community College titles. - 3.
+Normal markings and underlining are expected; however, books with excessive markings, water stains, broken bindings, loose pages, heavy soiling, etc. will not be eligible for buy-back. - 4.
 Book buy-back is on a first-come basis.
 Once quantity goals have been met and funds depleted, book buy-back will be closed to students.